Boost Wallet

 Figure: Purchase sequence by using Gate

-1. A customer initiates a purchase through the Boost Wallet method on the merchant's web service side.
+1. A customer initiates a purchase by using the Boost Wallet method in the web service.

 2. The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-6. The payment platform performs the internal payment request processing and redirects the request to the Boost Wallet service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Boost Wallet service.

-7. The request is processed on the Boost Wallet side.
+7. The request is processed on the Boost Wallet service side.

 8. The Boost Wallet service sends the redirection data the QR code for the customer to the payment platform.